tschmuhl/Oracle-APEX---Complete-Guide/README.md

 7. Enter Credit Card information
       - Credit Card information is used **ONLY** to verify your identity
       - You will **NEVER** be charged unless you upgrade to a paid account
-      - In this course we will never need to upgrade
+      - In this course you will never need to upgrade

 8. Complete sign up and create account

+#### Create ATP Instance

+### Alternative apex.oracle.com - Directions
+If you do not want to sign up for Oracle Cloud Free Tier then you may sign up for a free workspace from [apex.oracle.com](https://www.apex.oracle.com)

+1. Click "Get Started For Free"
+2. Scroll down until you see "Request a Free Workspace"
+3. Enter Workspace Details
+      - First Name, Last Name, Email, Workspace
+4. Enter in Schema name
+5. Complete Survey
+6. Accept License Agreement
+7. Submit request
+8. You will recieve an email to create your workspace
+9. Sign into your workspace